AdobeDocs/adobe-io-events/src/pages/common/retry-doc.md

 |----------------------|----|----|----|----|-----|-----|-----|-----|
 | Retry After Interval | 1m | 2m | 4m | 8m | 15m | 15m | 15m | ... |

+*Please note that above retry intervals are not guaranteed and may vary in few exception scenarios.*

 If an event isn't delivered after 2 hours of retries, `Adobe I/O Events` marks the event registration as **Unstable**, but still keeps on attempting delivery.
 This gives you sufficient time to restore your webhook, and avoid it from getting marked as Disabled.
 Once restored, it will be marked as **Active** on the next successful event delivery.

 If all retry attempts get exhausted and the event still isn't delivered (webhook not responding or responding with a non `2XX` response), `Adobe I/O Events` drops the events, marks the event registration as **Disabled**, and stops sending any further events.